ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

 Functions will be called in the order in which they are defined.

-- `Configure` - the plugin needs to validate the configuration it receives and either store the configuration and return no error or discard it and return an error explaining why the config is invalid.
+- `Configure` - the plugin needs to validate the configuration it receives and either store the configuration and return no error or discard it and return an error explaining why the configuration is invalid.
 This function serves two purposes:
     - Config validation - Conduit calls `Configure` when the connector is first created or when the configuration is updated to validate the configuration.
 In this case the next call is `Teardown` and the plugin is stopped.
     - Configuring the plugin - Conduit calls `Configure` when the pipeline is started to provide the plugin with its